bob-php-compiler/bpc-php-7.2.19-tests/README.first.md

 16. ini extra semicolon

-17. ini_set date.timezone warning message

-    php's warning message "Invalid date.timezone value '%s', we selected the timezone 'UTC' for now." is incorrect. timezone not change.

-18. array declare
+17. array declare

     bpc only support array(), not support []

-19. namespace
+18. namespace

     bpc does not support namespace

-20. declare
+19. declare

     bpc does not support declare

-21. skip mbstring regex,kana,http,mail

-22. ini not support constant
+20. ini not support constant

-23. define constant
+21. define constant

     bpc not support const CONSTANT

-24. SKIP GC_FLAGS
+22. SKIP GC_FLAGS

-25. closure no use
+23. closure no use

     bpc not support use syntax

-26. Null Coalescing Operator
+24. Null Coalescing Operator

     bpc not support Null Coalescing Operator

-27. Only variables can be passed by reference
+25. Only variables can be passed by reference

     compile error or runtime error

-28. php-7.2.19 object to string error
+26. php-7.2.19 object to string error

     php-7.4.16 throw exception

-29. debug_zval_dump is var_dump
+27. debug_zval_dump is var_dump

     bpc not support debug_zval_dump, debug_zval_dump is an alias of var_dump

+28. php-7.4.16 var_dump recursion different with php-7.2.19

+## ext/date

+1. ini_set date.timezone warning message

+    php's warning message "Invalid date.timezone value '%s', we selected the timezone 'UTC' for now." is incorrect. timezone not change.

+## ext/mbstring

+1. skip mbstring regex,kana,http,mail

-30. mbstring not support function overload
+2. mbstring not support function overload

-31. mbstring can handle recursion
+3. mbstring can handle recursion

-32. php-7.4.16 var_dump recursion different with php-7.2.19